Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 The D’Onta Foreman inactive in Week 2 reset the pecking order among Chicago running backs, starting with Khalil Herbert and then rookie Roschon Johnson.
 In the game against the Buccaneers, it appeared that each back had series to themselves, and Johnson’s size and speed shined on a 29-yard run that accounted for most of his 32 yards on four carries.

 Herbert will continue to be the starter, with Johnson gaining.
-This week, however, may not be conducive to much running as the Bears travel to Kansas City to take on the Chiefs.
+This week, however, might not be conducive to much running, as the Bears travel to Kansas City to take on the Chiefs.
 Patrick Mahomes sets up to have a big day against a Bears defense that just gave up 317 yards to Baker Mayfield.

-Justin Fields may have to play catchup against the Super Bowl champs, leaving behind the running game.
+Justin Fields might have to play catch-up against the Super Bowl champs, leaving behind the running game.

 Baltimore Ravens

 Time for the Gus Bus or Justice for All?
 In the first game after J.K.
 Dobbins’ season was ended by an Achilles injury, the usage among Ravens running backs was a near draw between Gus Edwards and Justice Hill.
-Edwards led in rushing yards, 62-41, and scored the lone touchdown between the two.
+Edwards led in rushing yards 62-41 and scored the lone touchdown between the two.
 Hill had the advantage in snaps (39-31), routes run (20-8) and carries inside the five (4-1), so could the pendulum swing his way in the weeks ahead?

-The smart money is on Hill because of the larger role in the passing game, but there is something about Edwards that consistently has him seeing touches when he’s healthy.
-He’s also a 6-1, 238-pound battering ram, which should eventually mean more touches in the red zone.
+The smart money would be on Hill because of the larger role in the passing game, but he's been ruled out for Week 3.
+There is something about Edwards that consistently has him seeing touches when he’s healthy.
+He’s also a 6-foot-1, 238-pound battering ram, which should eventually mean more touches in the red zone.
 Also, keep in mind that veteran NFL backs Melvin Gordon and Kenyan Drake are on the practice roster, so either or both could get elevated in the future.

 This week is a tougher matchup for the ground game against the Colts, who limited Texans running backs to 49 combined yards.
 The secondary, however, is beatable, so look for Lamar Jackson to open things up in the passing game.